15 Tips For Growing Beautiful Orchids Indoors

 One of the main requirements for an orchid container is its drainage capacity.

-In addition to the right potting mix, the container or pot that you choose for your orchid is very important.
+In addition to the right potting mix, the container or pot that you choose for your orchid indoors is very important.
 The main requirement of an orchid container is its drainage capability.
 There are three common types of orchid pots sold commercially.

 Baskets made from wood or plastic are great for hanging indoor plants.
-This most closely mimics the natural habitat of an epiphytic plant and allows for maximum air flow.
+This most closely mimics the natural habitat of an epiphytic plant and allows for maximum airflow.
 However, they can be a bit messy and need to be taken down to water them if kept inside.

 Provide the Right Amount of Light